Privacy Policy

 Data shared: Name, date of birth, contact details, and referring practitioner information

-Data received: Organic Acids Test (OAT) results and functional pathology data
+Data received: Organic Acids Test (OAT) results, Cellular Energy Test results, and other functional pathology data

 DEXA Imaging Partner (Body Composition)